Douglasmsw/CaloConsistency/README.md

-d# CaloDiffusion official repository

-Repo for diffusion based calorimeter generation.
-Now includes pipelines to train and evaluate autoencoders and latent diffusion models for calorimeter generation.

-Pytorch v1.9 was used to implement all models.
+This repo builds on the repo for latent diffusion models for diffusion simulation of calorimeter showers.
+It contains my work for my final project in my computer vision course, a summary of which can be seen in the report: https://github.com/Douglasmsw/CaloConsistency/blob/main/Computer_Vision_Final_Project.pdf

 # Data